goadesign/examples/security/hierarchy/README.md

 ## NoSecurity

 The [NoSecurity](https://pkg.go.dev/goa.design/goa/v3/dsl#NoSecurity) function
-can be used to explicitly remove any security scheme applied to a service or a specific endpoint:
+can be used to explicitly remove any security scheme applied to a specific
+endpoint:

 ```go
 var _ = Service("svc", func() {